- This event has passed.

 CLE CREDITS:

-This conference was approved by the Pennsylvania Continuing Legal Education Board for 4.5 CLE credit hours.
+This conference has been approved by the Pennsylvania Continuing Legal Education Board for 4.5 CLE credit hours.
 Attendees will be emailed CLE certificate of attendance after the conference.

 REGISTRATION PRICING: